roddyyaga/finch/README.md

 (see the examples directory)

 ## Installation
+With opam: `opam pin add finch https://github.com/roddyyaga/finch.git`

+It is also available as a Docker container:
+`docker run -v $(pwd):/finch roddylm/finch:latest -help`

 ## Use
 Make a directory called `layouts`.
 Add template files to it with `{{ page.content }}` where the content of a page being